 Q5.
 Your Manager Has Asked You To Deliver An Important Presentation To A Potential Stakeholder.
 How Do You Ensure It Goes Well?

-Consider how you start and carry out an important project.
+Such scenario questions are relatively easy to answer.
+Focus on describing your organizational skills.
 Will you use special software to track the process of your project?
 Who will you reach out to for help?
 What kind of research will you do to ensure the presentation is as compelling as possible?
 Provide a comprehensive narrative of your process, and don’t be afraid to toot your own horn.

 Sample answer: